Life With Diabetes Education Program

 - Individual Appointments—We offer diabetes education appointments with Certified Diabetes Educators and Registered Dietitians at both Min No Aya Win and The Center for American Indian Resources.
 Completing the program usually involves 4-6 appointments.
 Yearly follow-up is recommended.

-- Group Workshops—Half day workshops featuring guest speakers on a variety of diabetes topics are offered at Min No Aya Win.
+- Group Workshops—Workshops on a variety of diabetes topics are offered at both Min No Aya Win and The Center for American Indian Resources.

 For more information contact Jennifer Hall at 878-2146.